-A technical report with details supporting the resource estimate is filed on SEDAR dated October 10th, 2014.
+The technical report by Davis et. al. with details supporting the resource estimate is filed on SEDAR dated October 10th, 2014.

-1.2.2 Updated Preliminary Economic Assessment
+1.2.1 Preliminary Economic Assessment

 On October 30th, 2014 Golden Arrow announced an updated PEA based on the August 29th 2014 resource estimate.
 The new mine plan included a higher daily throughput of 8,000 tonnes per day, and this along with improved metallurgy, resulted in significant improvements in the economics, including more than doubling the after-tax net present value ("NPV") of the project to US\$226 million.